Non-Costumey Ways to Wear Southwestern Style Clothing

 Why uplevel Southwest style for a fashion-forward look?
 Try a crisp white button-down paired with a western-style embroidered skirt.
 It’s a bit “European missionary meets the locals”- and the perfect way to look modern in this traditional look.

 All you do is choose a simple white shirt free of frills or fuss.
-Pair it with a straight skirt with western-style beading or embroidery to get a high fashion look on a budget.
+Pair it with a straight skirt with western-style beading or embroidery to get a high-fashion look on a budget.
 Simple pumps and stud earrings round out your face in a chic, understated way.
 This version of the trend works for the office, dinner, or anytime you need to be a bit more put-together!

 4. Fringe is Fabulous